 And speaking of the characters, I have rarely been so invested in characters as I was (and still am) in these.
 I kid you not, I once emailed the author to fangirl and ask her… a really strange question about how two of the characters’ relationships progressed after the series ended because I still cared about them and still wanted to know things about their lives.
 (Ok, fine, if you must know, I asked her if they’re sleeping together now, which honestly isn’t as inappropriate of a question as it sounds if you’ve read the series.
 She was super nice in her reply, by the way!
 And yes, they are sleeping together, in case you were wondering.)
 But these characters, they’re just so complex and developed and flawed-yet-lovable—and I do mean legitimately flawed.
 The things they do are not black-and-white, so sometimes you don’t know if you should trust them, and sometimes you’re disappointed in them, and sometimes you want to slap them, but in the end you love them anyway for the good qualities they have.
 And they have such dynamic and complex friend/family/romantic relationships with each other.
 Plus, the interactions between them are pretty much the best thing ever because that’s where so much of the hilarity and emotion comes from.

-And not only that, each book also a fantastic, action-packed plot, always involving some sort of heist, along with all sorts of supernatural fun.
+And not only that, each book also a fantastic, action-packed plot, always involving some sort of heist, along with all sorts of supernatural fun, plus there’s an overarching plot for the entire series that is really well thought-out and gets more complex as the series goes on.

 I realize that this was more of a series review than a review for Steal the Light (and more of a love letter than a review), but hey, at least now you don’t have to worry that the series will go downhill ;-) And I will say that this first book, just like all the rest of the books, was the perfect mix of humor, action, intensity, angst, emotion, romance, and badassery!